• As low as $263/Night

 • Mobile home

 Stay comfortably in Oak Island at this 3-bedroom home.
 With 1 king bed, 1 queen bed, and 1 twin trundle bed, this comfortable getaway is ideal for families or groups of friends.
 You'll find everything you need for a phenomenal stay, from the iron to the WiFi, heating, washing machine, AC, and hair dryer.
-The home is equipped with all the basic essentials and linens, ensuring an delightful experience for all guests.
-Whether you're calming in the cavernous living area or exploring the impressive surroundings, we hope you'll appreciate your stay at our home.
+The home is equipped with all the basic essentials and linens, ensuring an enchanting experience for all guests.
+Whether you're calming in the roomy living area or exploring the pretty surroundings, we hope you'll savor your stay at our home.

 About the Area